Bed-e/SBA318-matching-game/README.md

--game doesn't exist or load
+-should add error pages with try/catch for when weird uri is entered instead of `cannot get` for example -high scores don't update into users.js after game -add view high scores
--should add error pages for when weird uri is entered instead of `cannot get` for example
+-numbers show on top of card before flip